wenyang/azureml-v2-preview/docs/overview/concepts/endpoints/online-endpoint/online-endpoint.rst

     Private preview for this functionality is invite only at this point

 Using Online Endpoints users can deploy models for online scoring (also called as realtime scoring).
-There different kind of endpoints that you could create based on the underlying compute that you want to use:
+There are different kind of endpoints that you could create based on the underlying compute that you want to use:

 * Managed online endpoints
 * AKS endpoints (coming soon)